beothorn/presentationHeroesGuideToDevTools/static/README.md

 ## Surprise, this is the demo

-explain driverapp, the flow and the reports

-introduce the dev tools, the console tab, the network tab,
+introduce the dev tools, the console tab, the network tab, the source tab

-For example, here we are, right now inside a browser.
-And I'll demonstrate to you that with some preparation, it can give you an edge when you need to investigate that nasty bug.

-There is a toy system running in the background with a persisted state.

-The forms on the slides are really calling the server and making changes.
+show the code for the slides, the toy system and the extension

+explain each one

-There is also an extension that is injecting code and adding extra elements to our slides.
+Point out that there is also an extension that is injecting code and adding extra elements to our slides.

 ## Let's give ourselves superpowers